openspending/community.openspending.org/meta/contribute/index.md

 #### Why should I care?

-Any changes you wish to make, whether they be edits to an existing page, or creating a new one, will most likely be done via the Github website (it is also possible to download and edit the files on your local machine, instructions for this method will be added in the future).
-All the files for this site can be browsed and edited the Github website.
-You will need to [sign up](https://github.com/) for a (free) Github account.
+Any changes you wish to make, whether they be edits to an existing page, or creating a new one, will most likely be done via the GitHub website (it is also possible to download and edit the files on your local machine, instructions for this method will be added in the future).
+All the files for this site can be browsed and edited the GitHub website.
+You will need to [sign up](https://github.com/) for a (free) GitHub account.
 For full instructions, see [Editing a page](./editing/).

 ### Jekyll